Vernon-444/Vernon-444/README.md

 - 👋 Hi, My name is Brayden Vernon
-- 👀 I’m interested in gaming, disc golf, longboarding, and coding!
+- 👀 I’m interested in coding, disc golf, Oxford commas, and sports!
-- 🌱 I’m currently learning Bootstrap and some basic web applications
+- 🌱 I’m currently learning about AWS and Flutter!
 - 💞️ I’m looking to collaborate on various projects involving web development!
-- 📫 How to reach me: 4933@holbertonstudents.com
+- 📫 How to reach me: https://braydenvernon.com

 <!---
 Vernon-444/Vernon-444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.